-Examples from the Web for tucson
+Example sentences from the Web for Tucson

 At his Tucson hacienda he is a gracious host and a good neighbor.